 The political situation has relatively stabilised following the ruling party ousting the former President and replacing him with a former Deputy President.
 The ‘new’ government has been trying to attract foreign investment with limited success, whilst they are attempting to improve the country's investment policy (ease of doing business).

 Zimbabwe opposes foreign domination of certain sectors of its economy.
 In this regard, the investment legislation, on the one hand, prescribes local participation requirements in most enterprises and, on the other hand, provides for limited investment protection and investment incentives.
-The indigenisation laws that used to require 51% ownership of all foreign-owned companies have been abolished, excepting for platinum and diamond mining companies.
+The indigenisation laws that used to require 51% ownership of all foreign-owned companies have been abolished.

 Various tax incentives have been introduced in an attempt to grow foreign direct investment (FDI).
 The main efforts in this regard has been the introduction of Special Economic Zone (SEZ) legislation.
 Some SEZs have been announced, and there are numerous applications in the pipeline.
 No other significant developments have occurred.